biicode/docs/c++/commands/find.rst

 Update your dependencies
 ---------------------------

-If you want to update already defined dependencies (as well as finding unresolved ones in the same step):
+Update your dependencies and find new unresolved ones in one step:

 .. code-block:: bash

 	$ bii find --update

-Biicode uses user defined policies to resolve dependencies.
-The configuration file for configuring your policies for this is named "policies.bii" in your project "bii" folder.
-Note that all find commands depend on the values configured in such file.
-You can for example try to update your dependencies, but if there are no compatible versions that match your policies, you will not get such updates.
-E.g. a new ALPHA version for one of your dependencies will not be updated if you do not change your policy.
+Biicode uses :ref:`policies.bii<policies>` to resolve your dependencies.
+You can find ``policies.bii`` in your project's ``bii`` folder.

+**Note:** ``policies.bii`` defines the way ``bii find`` command retrieves dependencies.
+For example, if you only want STABLE versions and there's a newer DEV version, this version will only retrieved if you say so in your ``policies.bii``.

-If you want to find compatible downgrades:
+Find compatible downgrades:

 .. code-block:: bash